Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

   ![Terraform APIM Calc API amend request policy](../../assets/images/tf-module-4-add-amend-policy.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Amend request policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Amend request policy for the Calc API operation.

 - Test the call by using either the *Starter* or *Unlimited* product, click on Trace button and then inspect the result on the *Trace* tab.
 If Tracing is not enabled, press *Enable Tracing*.